JonahBert/SeedLab/Demo2/README.md

 README.md: Description of folder

-AngleDistance.py: compute distance and angle of marker from camera axis and send to the arduino when a marker is detected
+AngleDistance.py: compute distance and angle of marker from camera axis

-StateMachine.ino: Outline of state machine used for demo 2

-SearchDrive.ino:

-SearchDriveCircle.ino:
+SearchDrive.ino: makes the robot center towards the marker when detected then drive towards it.

+SearchDriveCircle.ino: makes the robot center towards the marker when detected then drive towards it, then turning and going around the marker in a circle.